arend-lang/site/src/tutorial/PartI/datanproofs.md

 {%ard%}vec{%endard%}.

-Below we use double recursion on {%ard%}n{%endard%} and {%ard%}xs{%endard%} to define the function {%ard%}first{%endard%} that returns the first element in a vector and the function
+Below we use double recursion on {%ard%}n{%endard%} and {%ard%}xs{%endard%} to define the function {%ard%}first{%endard%} that returns the first element of a vector and the function
 {%ard%}append{%endard%} that appends a vector to other vector.
 Note that the output of
 {%ard%}first{%endard%} is not defined for the empty vector.
 This is typically resolved by using {%ard%}Maybe{%endard%} datatype as codomain: